 The evaluation process can be daunting.
 If you decide to do some research on your own, here are some tips we recommend:

 Always look at the Limitations and Exclusions.
 Limitations are related to time or frequency.
 Exclusions are related to services that are excluded from the coverage you select.

 In addition to the tips you’ve just read, you will want to use the following tips when researching a dental plan from a private insurance company.

-Still confused about Medicare Dental Coverage?
-At Connie Health, we have Licensed Advisors ready to answer your questions and walk you through the process.
+Still confused about Medicare dental coverage?
+At Connie Health, we have local licensed agents ready to answer your questions and walk you through the process.